-I first read them whilst queueing for coffee in a Glastonbury cafe and was so immediately taken by them I bought the book along with my drink.
+I first read them whilst queueing for coffee in a cafe in Glastonbury and was so immediately taken by them I bought the book along with my drink.

-Featured below are a couple of extracts from the series (starting with my favourite) and once you've read them I heartily recommend you come back here and read Professor Neil Robert's excellent article - Crow: From the Life and Songs of Crow - from the Ted Hughes Society Journal website.
+Featured below are a couple of extracts from the series (starting with my favourite) and once you've read them I heartily recommend you read Professor Neil Robert's excellent article - Crow: From the Life and Songs of Crow - from the Ted Hughes Society Journal website.

 A Childish Prank

 Dully gaping, foolishly staring, inert

 The problem was so great, it dragged him asleep.

 He stuffed the head half headfirst into woman

 To peer out through her eyes